Frequently Asked Questions

 - Academic Ability, as evidenced in prior academic work in a BA, BS, or equivalent degree from an accredited college or university; a well-rounded preparation in the liberal arts or equivalent experience; minimum GPA of 2.9; and at least three references that attest to the strength of the applicant’s academic abilities.

-- Writing Skills, as evidenced by a four-part essay called a Statement of Purpose, including autobiographical information and prompts requiring critical thinking and analysis; and for international students for whom English is a second language and who have not previously earned a degree from a U.S. institution, a TOEFL score of 95 or higher and/or a minimum IELTS score of 7.0.
+- Writing Skills, as evidenced by short essays, including autobiographical information and prompts requiring critical thinking and analysis; and for international students for whom English is a second language and who have not previously earned a degree from a U.S. institution, a TOEFL score of 95 or higher and/or a minimum IELTS score of 7.0.

 - Vocational Clarity, as demonstrated through prior coursework, essays, and (if applicable) prior conversations or interviews with a member of the admissions staff; a clear sense of self and vocational pursuits matching the intent of the desired degree program; and promise for ministry, scholarship, service, and leadership.

 - Institutional Fit, including a familiarity with and readiness to engage the Divinity School’s Purposes and Commitments; an understanding and appreciation of diverse communities and the challenges therein; and an openness to theological inquiry.

 Preferred submission date for fall-term applicants.
 To be considered for full-tuition scholarships, your application must be complete by this date.

 Final submission date for fall-term applicants.
 Applications received after April 1 will be considered until June 1 if space permits.